ErickJ3/kage/README.md

 # Kage (影)

-A Deno-native web framework for speed and security
+A Deno-native web framework for speed and security, multi-tenant APIs.

 Pronounced "kahg" (rhymes with "lodge").